luechenchris/orbaone-ios-sdk/README.md

 ```
 ## 5. Customizing the Flow

 To customize the verification flow, you can make use of the SDK's config builder function.
-All customization must be done before starting the flow.
+All customization must be done before starting the verification.

 ```swift